-Indian and Eskimo Clinics-The greatest increase in radiological work lay in the field of Travelling Clinics, where 10,514 persons were X-rayed at 56 clinic sites, representing an increase of 1,200 films over 1954.
-These films were all interpreted and reported upon by the Medical Superintendent.
+Indian and Eskimo Clinics-The greatest increase in radiological work lay in the field of Travelling Clinics, where 10,514 persons were X-rayed at 56 clinic sites, representing an use of 1,200 films over 1954.
+These films were all interpreted and reported upon by the cal Superintendent.

-Under the Hospital Admission Program of the Sanatorium Board, 2,355 miniature films were reported upon by regular visits to St. Anthony's Hospital in the Town of The Pas.
+Jnder the Hospital Admission Program of the Sanatorium Board, 2,355 miniature films reported upon by regular visits to St. Anthony's Hospital in the Town of The Pas.

-There was a definite increase in the number of films referred into the Sanatorium from outlying points, such as Norway House Hospital, Fort Churchill Military Hospital, and Chesterfield Inlet Hospital.
+There was a definite increase in the number of films referred into the Sanatorium from ng points, such as Norway House Hospital, Fort Churchill Military Hospital, and erfield Inlet Hospital.
 These films totalled 3,085.
-In all instances where there was evidence of active disease, the patients were advised admission.
+In all instances where there was not of active disease, the patients were advised admission.

-A trained, but unregistered technician, was initially in charge of the laboratory and was replaced in September by a registered technician.
+trained, but unregistered technician, was initially in charge of the laboratory and was ted in September by a registered technician.

-Total examinations numbered 7,341, which was in excess of any previously recorded figure, bearing in mind the fact that the total admissions numbered 42 less than last year.
-It should be noted also, that 587 individual laboratory investigations were carried out among 254 outpatients.
+Cotal examinations numbered 7,341, which was in excess of any previously recorded figure, ag in mind the fact that the total admissions numbered 42 less than last year.
+It should ted also, that 587 individual laboratory investigations were carried out among 254 outsts.